jbossdemocentral/bpms-install-demo/README.md

 -----------------

 See the tagged releases for the following versions of the product:

+- v1.3 - JBoss BPM SUite 6.0.2 installer used to setup basic product installation on JBoss EAP 6.1.1.

 - v1.2 - JBoss BPM Suite 6.0.2 installed on JBoss EAP 6.1.1.